 For stigmatized services, privacy must be structurally designed — channels, language, and digital separation — not merely promised.

 This work required deep behavioral research into a nuanced, vulnerable group.
-Decisions were driven by safety, privacy, and follow-through — not aesthetics, stated preferences, or what program leadership assumed participants needed.
+Decisions were driven by safety, privacy, and follow-through.
 The primary success condition was whether people could approach and enter care without the system increasing risk, stigma, or hesitation.

 Each design decision was tested against a single question: does this make the first step easier, or does it make the system feel safer for someone who is already afraid?
 When those two things conflicted, safety won.

 Anonymous, self-paced entry points were established first to reduce exposure risk.
 Language and visual cues were designed to lower perceived judgment before participants had reason to trust the program.
 A defined clinical pathway was created so support could be introduced consistently without improvisation.
-Digital isolation of the participant site was a structural requirement.
-Staff behavior was standardized last — because the channel architecture had to exist before the human layer could be trained into it.
+Digital isolation of the participant site was a structural requirement — not a design preference.
+Staff behavior was standardized last, because the channel architecture had to exist before the human layer could be trained into it.

 Consistent delivery required more than training — it required codified artifacts that staff could use without reinventing each interaction.
 Campaign content patterns, service offering language, rules of engagement for trust-building, and defined steps for entry and clinical initiation were all documented and operationalized.
 The system was designed to remain deliverable as staff, partners, and context changed.